Amanul0123/prepAI/README.md

 ## ⚠️ Disclaimer
 This project uses OpenAI's API and requires a valid API key.
 Make sure not to expose your API key publicly.

+## 🙌 Acknowledgments
+OpenAI

+MERN Stack

+Inspiration from ChatGPT UI and logic